-Angered over a card game dispute, 16-year-old John Wesley Hardin shoots Benjamin Bradley dead in the street.
+Angered over a card game dispute, 16-year-old John Wesley Hardin shoots Benjamin Bradley dead in the street, likely on January 4, 1870.

 Although less famous than Billy the Kid, Jesse James, or Wyatt Earp, John Wesley Hardin is believed to hold the gunslinger’s record for killing the most men in the shortest period.
 From the time he first killed in 1868 until he shot his last victim ten years later, Hardin is known to have murdered more than 20 men.